BitEscrow/escrow-sdk/README.md

 ```

-For more information on the `proposal` process, [click here](docs/proposal.md).
+For more information building a `proposal`, [click here](docs/proposal.md).

 ### Roles and Endorsements

 After the template and roles are defined, we can invite each `EscrowSigner` to join the proposal under a given role.
 This process allows the user to review the role information, before adding their credentials to the proposal.

-When all roles have been filled and the proposal is final, users can optionally provide a signature as proof of their endorsement of the terms.
+When the proposal is completed, users can optionally provide a signature as proof of their endorsement of the terms.

 ```ts
 // Each member is an EscrowSigner object.